Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Construction of Polar Lattices

-Ar{\i}kan proved that as $N$ grows, $\tilde{W}_{N}^{(i)}$ approaches either an error-free channel or a completely noisy channel.
-The set of completely noisy (resp. error-free) subchannels is called the frozen set $\mathcal{F}$ (resp. information set $\mathcal{I}$).
+Ar{\i}kan proved that as $N$ grows, each channel $W_{N}^{(i)}$ approaches either an error-free channel or a completely noisy channel.
+The set of almost completely noisy (resp. almost error-free) subchannels is called the frozen set $\mathcal{F}$ (resp. information set $\mathcal{I}$).
 One sets $u^{i}=0$ for $i\in \mathcal{F}$ and only sends information bits within $\mathcal{I}$.